 The shadow as stated in Jungian psychology is the dark side of our unconscious minds.
 It’s a part of the unconscious mind where undesirable or unwanted traits and desires are relegated to.
 The shadow is part of the (Id) primitive, instinctual unconscious and also one of the archetypes (Shadow Archetype).

-In Jungian psychology everybody is believed to have a shadow, otherwise known as a dark side of our personalities or psyches.
+In Jungian psychology everybody is believed to have a shadow, otherwise known as the dark side of our personalities or psyches.
 Some people are consciously aware of their shadow and others are not, some may deny or suppress their shadow, and they are perhaps completely unaware of its existence.

 The Shadow includes the following elements or desires, power, envy, lust, anger, greed and all that is deemed undesirable.